In Depth Baby Product Reviews Led by a Pediatrician

 Even though the jury might be out concerning the potential effects of EMF on health, you don't need to wait for definitive proof before you err on the side of caution and make thoughtful adjustments or decisions.
 There is enough preliminary evidence on the topic that choosing to limit EMF exposure makes sense, even if it is “just in case.”
 EMF exposure compounds over time, and there has been an increase in the number of devices emitting EMF.
 You can help decrease your baby's exposure by:

-• Unplugging wireless routers at night (not possible if using WiFi monitors)
+Unplugging wireless routers at night (not possible with WiFi monitors)

 Not convinced of the potential for harm?
 It never hurts to make thoughtful decisions to potentially increase the health of your home and the children in it.
 We encourage all parents to weigh the pros and cons of each home addition for how it could impact home health.